Uherský Brod: Sights

-The main landmark of the main square is the Church of the Immaculate Conception.
+The main landmark of the main square Masarykovo náměstí is the Church of the Immaculate Conception.
 This three-nave Baroque church was designed by Domenico Martinelli and built in 1717–1733.
 The 60 m-high tower was added in 1879–1881.

 One of the oldest and largest monument in the region is the Dominican convent with the Church of the Assumption of the Virgin Mary.
 The original Gothic church from the early 14th century was much higher than the current structure.
 After it was damaged and burned down during the wars, it was rebuilt in the early Baroque style in the 1670s and the 1680s.

 The Kounická street between the town square and the convent includes two important and valuable buildings of the town, the town hall and the manor house.
-The original late Gothic town hall was demolished in 1556 and replaced by a Renaissance one.
+The original late Gothic town hall was demolished in 1556 and replaced by the Renaissance one.
 It was rebuilt in the Baroque style in 1703–1715.
 The large Baroque manor house has preserved Gothic-Renaissance core.
 The Baroque reconstruction was also made by design of Domenico Martinelli.
 It has an arcaded courtyard with copies of Renaissance columns.
 Today, the manor house serves the cultural and social purposes.
 There is a ceremonial hall, gallery, Gothic chapel of the Kaunitz family, library, and elementary art school.

 A Baroque castle was built on the site of an old Gothic castle that was abandoned in the 17th century.
 Uherský Brod Castle was designed by D. Martinelli and was originally intended to be a large complex, however, after 1705, the construction did not continue and only a part was created.
 Today the castle houses the Museum of J. A. Comenius.
 Fragments of the town walls are preserved, especially in the neighbourhood of the castle.
 Three of four gates were demolished in 1874.
 The only preserved gate now forms the entrance to the Museum of J. A. Comenius.

 On a hill above the town is an observatory from 1961, having been funded and built entirely by the town's residents.
 It also includes a planetarium in the town centre.
 The Planetary Trail is an educational trail with models of planets and the sun which runs through the town.